Employment Litigation

 Gibson Perryman attorneys have litigated hundreds of employment cases.
 Just this year, Gibson Perryman was successful in obtaining jury verdicts for our clients in two cases.

-Memphis Employment Litigation and Discrimination Attorneys
+Memphis Employment Litigation Attorneys

 Any sort of discrimination at work can be hurtful and inappropriate.
 Our team at Gibson Perryman has been litigating employment cases in the Tennessee community since 1963.
 Our Memphis employment and litigation attorneys have years of experience establishing justice on behalf of anyone facing unlawful discrimination on the workplace.